-In the heart of Berlin one of the most controversial buildings of the moment stands out: the rebuilding of the Berliner Stadtschloss.
-This building, located at the Unter den Linden, will house the Humboldt Forum.
-Now that the debate is seriously stuck, the Dutch professor of Hybrid Space Frans Vogelaar opens the debate with a radical proposal: he wants to transform the imposing Prussian palace into a jungle.
+One of the most controversial buildings of the moment is rising in the heart of Berlin: the rebuilding of the Berliner Stadtschloss.
+In this project on Unter den Linden comes the Humboldt Forum.
+Now that the discussion about the interpretation is in danger of getting stuck, the Dutch professor of Hybrid Space Frans Vogelaar opens the debate with a radical proposal: he wants the impressive Prussian palace to turn into a jungle.

-Berliners are stumbling for already decades on the issue of the destination of the City Palace opposite the Berliner Dom.
-The palace was severely damaged, but not destroyed, at the end of the Second World War.
-Nevertheless, the GDR government decided to blow up this symbol of Prussian power.
-For a long time, it remained a bare plain, only suitable as a parade ground and parking lot.
-Then the Palast der Republik was built, the innovative power center of DDR leader Erich Honecker.
-After the fall of the Berlin Wall this Palast was also torn down as asbestos was supposedly discovered in the interior of the building.
+Berliners have tumbled over each other for decades when it comes to the destination of the City Palace opposite the Berlin Cathedral.
+The castle was seriously damaged after the Second World War, but not destroyed.
+Nevertheless, the GDR government decided to blow up the beacon of Prussian power.
+For a long time it remained a bare plain, only suitable as a paradise site or parking space.
+Then the Palast der Republik, the innovative power center of GDR leader Erich Honecker, appeared.
+After the fall of the Wall, this palace was also demolished because it contained asbestos.

-Since 2013, it is being rebuilt as a modern replica of the old Stadtschloss.
-This includes space for the large museum collections that are now located far from the city centre, such as the Ethnological Museum and the Museum for Asian Art.
-Just about every proposal for the content of the new building, which is to open in 2019, is under fire.
+Since 2013, a modern replica of the old Stadtschloss has been under construction.
+This includes space for large collections of museums that are far away from the center, such as the Ethnological Museum, the Museum for Asian Art.
+Just about every interpretation of the new building that is due to open in 2019 is under attack.

-The Dutch professor Vogelaar, who founded Hybrid Space Lab together with architecture professor Elizabeth Sikiaridi, was invited to discuss and work on this issue.
+The Dutch professor Vogelaar, who founded the Hybrid Space Lab together with architecture professor Elizabeth Sikiaridi, was invited to come and talk.

-Vogelaar developed a greenhouse for the tropical plants, and a supporting construction for local plants on the outside of the giant greenhouse.
+Vogelaar then came with a greenhouse on the roof for the tropical plants and a place for local plants outside.
 “A bit like Crystal Palace.
-This fits with other projects of ours that deal with urban gardening and farming.
-We also developed such ideas for China.
-But actually it’s a very Dutch idea. ”
+This fits in with our other projects with urban gardening and farming.
+We also do this in China.
+But actually it is a very Dutch idea. ”

-With this the professor aims to create a biotope in a building.
-“We Dutch are big in greenhouses and green technology.
-Think about what’s happening at the Wageningen University & Research.
-The Netherlands is leading in this kind of agile agricultural technology.
-This enables you to score a lot in a country where such innovations get implemented much slower. ”
+The professor is referring to the creation of a biotope in a building.
+“We Dutch are big in greenhouse construction and green technology.
+Consider what is happening at Wageningen University & Research.
+The Netherlands is at the forefront of this type of agile agricultural technology.
+With that you can score enormously in a country where innovations are being implemented more slowly. ”

-But the plan that should give the famous Berlin’s Museum Island a greener face will have also a completely different effect, says Vogelaar.
-“The Berliners have dug themselves into this endless discussion.
-The newspaper Der Tagesspiegel wrote recently: “let those discussions make room for the jungle”.
-“That’s exactly what the professor wants.
-“We do not opt for a side of the discussion but we want to open the pending debate and make it more pragmatic.”
+But the plan that should give the famous Museum Island of Berlin a greener look will have a completely different effect, Vogelaar notes.
+“The Berliners have so buried themselves in this endless discussion.
+Der Tagesspiegel wrote recently; let those discussions make way for the jungle. ”That is exactly what the professor wants.
+“We don’t take a side, but want to open up the jammed debate and make it more pragmatic.”